andriyan-blaze/SB2H-PS2-ENG-TRANSLATION/README.md

 # SB2H-PS2-ENG-TRANSLATION
 Starting May 2024, Restart December 2024.
+Free access to the public.
 # ATTENTION
 Don't re-upload it, don't steal it, let them download it from the source.
 # Full Tutorial & ISO Beta